This is one of several that came out following the release of the Star Wars Minis Clone Strike set, but this might be our favorite from that group.

 4x DARK FEAR

 A5.
 Playing this card does not count as an action.
 Quinlan takes 2 damage.

 Choose an opponent.
 Look at opponent’s hand except for 2 cards.
-Choose 2 of the revealed cards from the opponent’s hand.
+Choose 2 of the revealed cards from the opponent’s hand to discard.

 D0.
 Attacker takes 3 damage.

 2x PAST REVEALED

 Heal Quinlan 4 points.
 Move Quinlan up to 4 spaces.

 D9.
 Draw a card.

 A*.
 Attack value is equal to the amount of damage Quinlan has taken.

 Theme: Walk the line between light and dark